Learning Design

 Based on a module final exam

-In the module final exam, one of the available learning-oriented assignments will be selected.
-You have to complete this assignment to get your final grade.
-Depending on which one is chosen for the course, you can start working on the assignment during the semester.
+Each course is divided into different learning units, called modules.
+At the end of each module, a final exam is required.
+However, instead of a traditional proctored exam, one of several learning-oriented assignments will be selected.
+Completing this assignment is necessary to earn your final grade.
+Depending on which assignment is chosen, you can start working on it during the semester.

 Our study program

-To fit our teaching-learning concept and examination system into our study programs, we have also redesigned them.
+To fit our teaching and learning concept, as well as our examination system into our study programs, we have also redesigned them.
 Basically, each study program is structured in the same way.

 The Scientific Core is the heart of your study program and teaches you the basic knowledge of the subject.
 The number of modules varies from program to program.
 This is followed by three Specialization Modules that build on the Scientific Core.

-The Interdisciplinary Track includes two modules that can be chosen from Design, Social Sciences, Ethics / Philosophy, Law or Economy / Business Studies.
+The Interdisciplinary Track includes several modules that can be chosen from different subjects such as Design, Social Sciences, Ethics / Philosophy, Law or Economy / Business Studies.

 The Key Competencies consist of a mandatory base module and two additional modules.
 The basic module includes the topics of good scientific practice, project management, and communication, which should form the basis for and support your Learning in Transformation Project.
 You can choose two additional modules from our elective offer, fitting to your studies or personal interests.
 Detailed information on the key competencies can be found in our fact sheet: Download PDF-file